 And in Marvel 2099, Stark Industries has become Stark-Fujikawa.
 This was later toyed with in Present DayIron Man, most notably with Love Interest Rumiko Fujikawa, whose father briefly owned Stark Industries while Tony was believed dead.

 The Secret of The Swordfish (the first book of the Blake and Mortimer series) has the Yellow Empire as antagonist.
-It is explicitely named to be Tibet, but is oviously an expy of Imperial Japan, with soldiers wearing Japanese-like uniforms and using German weapons.
+It is explicitely named to be Tibet, but is oviously an expy of Imperial Japan, with red sun banner, soldiers wearing Japanese-like uniforms, and using German weapons.
 They even manage to conquer most of the world in the beginning of the story.

 In one chapter of The Sandman, Dream has been given the key to Hell, and envoys from multiple pantheons approach him to obtain dominion over it.
 The Japanese envoy is Susano-o, who presents it as a corporate takeover (their pantheon apparently runs multiple hells, the Christian one would be a sizeable addition).

 Matt: Yup.
 N went and fucked with Japan, you don't just go and fuck with Japan.
 I've been telling you, man.
 Nobody just goes and fucks with Japan-

 Alien: The un-named Mega Corp. referred to as 'the Company' is named "Weyland-Yutani," a fusion of a Western and an Eastern name.
 Apparently it was originally meant to be Leyland-Toyota, representing the merger of Britain's then-nationalised motor industry (British Leyland) with a Japanese giant.
 This was changed later on for trademark reasons.

 In Back To The Future Part II, Marty works for a man called Fujitsu and calls him "Fujitsu-san."note Although this is the name of a Japanese company (short for "Fuji Telecommunications Equipment"), and not an actual Japanese name.
 The filmmakers state on the DVD that they based their vision of 2015 in part on the assumption that Japan would take over the world and heavily influence American culture.
 In the third film, 1950s Doc Brown is incredulous when Marty tells him "all the best stuff comes from Japan."